 It’s big business.
 Attacks are increasingly prevalent, growing by 35% year over year.
 The FBI says ransomware attacks in the U.S. cost $209-million in the first three months of 2016; and that’s just reported attacks.
-After U of C paid a ransom of $20,000 in June of 2016 to reclaim control of 9,000 ransomed email accounts, Calgary police reported that ransomware attackers around the world are earning $100,000 to $200,000 per day, adding “We suspect that there are quite a few individuals and businesses in Calgary that have been hit by ransomware.”
+After the University of Calgary paid a ransom of $20,000 in June of 2016 to reclaim control of 9,000 ransomed email accounts, Calgary police reported that ransomware attackers around the world are earning $100,000 to $200,000 per day.

 Ransomware enters your system in a number of different ways, usually as an attachment or an accidentally downloaded file.
 Email is one common entry point, as are pop-ups on the Internet that encourage or force a click that triggers the infiltration.
 These malicious files can sit dormant on your system for months or even years, making their origin very difficult to track.

 No one should ever open links, attachments or suspicious links in emails from someone they don’t know.
 Emails from people they do know can also contain these links.
 The first major computer virus spread as part of an image download.
 Emails from contacts that read something along the lines of “You’ll love this” with a link, are excellent candidates for the delete button.